RTradeLtd/Temporal/README.md

 ### Supported Technologies

 Currently we fully support all non-experimental IPFS and IPNS feature-sets.
 Features like UnixFS, MFS are on-hold until their specs, and implementations become more stable and usable within production environments.
-Additional protocols like STORJ, and SWARM will be added, fully supporting public+private integrations.
-At the moment, the next planned protocol is STORJ, with alpha integration expected near the of January/February 2019.

 ### System Monitoring